Consent-based, LGBQ/T inclusive, pleasure-positive sex education for all.

 Empathy: The state of having curiosity about, and nonjudgmental engagement with, someone else’s emotional world.

-Tea & Empathy, created by the lovely and brilliant Kate McCombs, is a workshop that invites folks to explore what empathy means, practice empathic communication, and receive genuine empathy.
+Tea & Empathy, created by the lovely and brilliant Kate Kenfield, is a workshop and tool for learning, practicing, and expressing empathy.
 In two short hours, we'll have discussions on mindfulness, self-care, what empathy is and isn't, and how to practice empathic communication as a parent, coworker, friend, and partner.

 (Via The CSPH) A vulva is the amazingly diverse external genital anatomy of folks who are usually AFAB (Assigned Female At Birth).
 Vulvas (or vulvae) are commonly confused with, conflated with, and/or referred to as vaginas.
 A person’s vagina is the internal canal connecting their uterus to their vulva; it’s where a baby would pass through during a vaginal birth, and where fingers/a penis/a sex toy might fit during sex.
 But that’s not what we’re here to talk about...